ashes999/butterfly/README.md

   - Include a `<butterfly-content />` tag, which will be replaced with actual page content (post/page content, or the list of posts for the index page).
   - Include a `<butterfly-pages />` tag, which will be replaced with a list of links to the pages.
   - Optionally include a `<butterfly-tags />` tag, which will be replaced with a list of tag links (and post count per tag).
 - A `posts` directory, with one markdown file per post.
   - The file name becomes the post name, and the markdown content becomes HTML.
   - The line`meta-tags: foo, bar, baz` tags a post with the tags `foo`, `bar`, and `baz`.
   - The line `meta-publishedOn: 2015-12-31` sets the post's publication date to December 31st, 2015.
 - An optional `pages` directory which contains one markdown file per page.
 - A `content` directory containing CSS, Javascript, and `favicon` files (if they're not referenced through a CDN).
-- A `config.json` file, which contains three fields: `siteName`, `authorName`, and `authorEmail`.
-These are used for Atom generation.
+- A `config.json` file.
+See the *JSON Configuration* section for information on what goes in here.

 Output appears in the `bin` directory, a sibling-directory to `src`.